Financial and General Information

 Students enrolled at least half time (1.5 units in the fall or spring terms, 1.0 unit in the summer term) are eligible to participate in the Direct Loan program.
 Only courses at the 500- and 600-level and courses that count towards MALS degree requirements may be used to meet financial aid eligibility.
 Students may petition the MALS office to create a 500-level graduate course from an upper-level undergraduate class.
 It is up to the individual instructor and student to determine what, if any, additional expectations are appropriate and required to change the course to the MALS graduate level.
 Additional information and the required petition form are available from the MALS office.

 For financial aid purposes, the academic year at Reed begins in summer, continuing through fall and spring.
 More information on financial aid at Reed may be found at http://www.reed.edu/financialaid.

 Monthly payment plan:

-A Reed College monthly payment option, administered by Tuition Management Systems, offers a flexible alternative to semester payments to the college.
-You may set up a plan to pay in six, five, or four equal payments which would start prior to the beginning of the desired term.
-The cost is a $55 enrollment fee per semester.
-Please call TMS at 888-316-9620 or visit www.reed.afford.com for information about this program.
-Students also can use TMS to make payments using a credit card or with a direct deduction from a checking or savings account.
-A convenience fee is charged for using a credit card, but there is no fee for a direct deduction.
+A monthly payment option, administered by Flywire, offers a flexible alternative to semester payments to the college.
+Participants may enroll in a semester plan and make four, five, or six equal monthly payments beginning May 15, July 15, or August 15.
+Please visit reed.edu/student-accounts for information about this program.
+Families can also use Flywire to make payments using a credit card or with a direct deduction from a checking or savings account.
+A convenience fee is charged for using a credit card and there is no fee for a direct deduction.